 the dash client provides the content properties and metadata to the application.
 It is the application's job to do any bitstream manipulation, location of pip and rendering.

-Change 3: Adding dispatch mode and status to Event
+Change 3: Adding status to Event

 Replace Table 38s and 39 with the following tables: